GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 - `S01-Walk-Positionjoints-1.csv`: contains only position sensors data.
 - `S01-Walk-Orientationjoints-1.csv`: contains only orientation sensors data.

-Then given one of those two files p.e. `S01-Walk-Positionjoints-1.csv` (only from position sensors) this is a graphical example for the final output file (a equivalent transformation will be applied to the orientation file):
+Given one of those two files p.e. `S01-Walk-Positionjoints-1.csv` (only from position sensors in this case) this is a graphical example for the final output file (a equivalent transformation will be applied to the orientation file):

 ![Usage_schema](../../doc/images/Interleaved_dataframe.png)